 This is the Tanyptera region’s only Nationally Rare caddisfly, known from just 11 hectads since 1980 (the limit for a status of Nationally Rare is 15).

 The recent review of the conservation status of UK caddisflies gave this species the grade of “vulnerable” due to the small area it occupied.
 Recent loss of habitat was not then detected, but it may have been lost from one site (not in this region) in the past couple of years.

-First records were in 1862 from Hale Moss, Altrincham and an off-shoot at Bowdon after only a year after its addition to the UK list, made by Benjamin Cooke.
+- Hale Moss, Altrincham (and an off-shoot at Bowdon): First records were in 1862 only a year after its addition to the UK list, made by Benjamin Cooke.
 The last records from this site was 1868.